Pennsylvania Turnpike: Widening between the Pittsburgh Interchange and Irwin Interchange

-The PTC made plans to widen the portion of road between the Pittsburgh Interchange and Irwin Interchange to six lanes.
-As part of this, on July 16, 2019, they voted to allocate $30 million to its 10-Year Capital Plan for a new interchange from the turnpike to PA 130 in Penn Township, between exits 57 and 67.
-As part of this, overpasses are being replaced.
-A Southwestern Pennsylvania Commission study found that PA 130 would need to be widened to accommodate the additional traffic, costing about $38 million and bringing the total project cost to about $68 million.
-The project needs coordination between the turnpike commission and PennDOT (which maintains PA 130), and is supported by the Westmoreland County Chamber of Commerce.
-On October 28, 2021, it was announced that design work on project would begin; it is projected to be completed by 2038.
+The PTC made plans to widen the portion of roadway between the Pittsburgh and Irwin Interchanges to six lanes.
+As part of this, on July 16, 2019, they voted to allocate $30 million to its 10-Year Capital Plan for a new interchange connection between the turnpike and PA 130 in Penn Township between exits 57 and 67.
+Overpasses began being replaced, and, on October 28, 2021, it was announced that design work on the project would begin, with the entire project estimated to be completed by 2038.
+However, a traffic study completed in August 2026 found that PA 130 does not yet have the infrastructure to support the additional traffic that would be caused by a connection to the turnpike, and the project has been put on hold by the PTC since then.